ayjays132/PhillOS/docs/lock_screen.md

 with your password or a configured PIN.
 The optional `visionVaultService` runs entirely on device and stores biometric templates locally, never sending raw images to the cloud.

+## Offline Guest Login

+When `offline.cfg` enables offline mode the lock screen detects this using `offlineService`.
+A **Guest Login** button appears and submitting the form with empty credentials is permitted.
+In this mode no request is sent to the backend and the session is unlocked immediately.